openKolibri/halo-90/readme.md

 The 3D printed base holds the board in place while the PCB is held to it with 3mm heat set inserts.
 The PCb acts as a compliant mechanism providing down pressure while still allowing it to be flexible enough to lift and

-THe programmer uses MilMax ‎0965-0-15-20-80-14-11-0‎ spring pins on a PCB that mataches exactly wit
+THe programmer uses *MillMax* ‎[0965-0-15-20-80-14-11-0]‎ spring pins on a PCB that mataches exactly wit
 ![springPins]

 ## Artwork
+The design and layout is the main artwork on the

 ## Inventory and QC
+Inventory can then be managed with QR coded serialized tags.
+The serialization also provides better QC as it allows failure analysis and tracking in case of issues traceable to the batch and assembly level.

 ## Packaging
 We are packaging and shippping in 14 cm x 17 cm padded envelopes.
 These fit under the Warenpost requirements and allow internatinal shipping.
 The envelopes are verifed to be under 3 cm before dispaching.
+Custom labeled sleves will be used on retail packaging.

+## Shipping
 The labels are printed with CN22 on the harmonized label schedule.
-## Shipping

 Lithium cells have special requirements for shipping.
 On air mail small cells, up to four, that are packaged securely like in the case may be sent with the product.
 A note is required on the packaging, but no warning label is mandatory.

 `Lithium metal batteries in compliance with Section II of PI969`